-FY 2019 MANAGEMENT GOAL BOARD ACTIVITIES MG-1: The Board will continue to implement actions to optimize organizational efficiency and accountability and maximize employee performance.
-In FY 2019, the Board: proactively evaluated its performance to identify opportunities for improvement; focused on where needs were greatest to ensure efficient operations; evaluated how to achieve the best results.
+FY 2020 MANAGEMENT GOAL BOARD ACTIVITIES MG-1: The Board will continue to implement In FY 2020, the Board: actions to optimize organizational efficiency and accountability and maximize employee performance. proactively evaluated its performance to identify opportunities for improvement; focused on where needs were greatest to ensure efficient operations; evaluated how to achieve the best results.
 MG-2: The Board will identify any potential constraints on the agency's ability to perform its mission and develop and implement integrated strategies for mitigating such constraints through proactive management and allocation of resources.
-On an annual basis, the Board strategically assesses operational constraints that may affect its ability to achieve its mission and focuses attention and resources on addressing and mitigating the constraints.
-During FY 2019, two of the Board's senior professional staff members retired; the Board announced vacancies but was not successful in identifying suitable candidates for recruitment.
-The Board has restarted its efforts to bring onboard both junior and senior personnel to support the Board achieving its technical mission.
+In FY 2020, the Board assessed operational constraints that may affect its ability to achieve its mission and focused attention and resources on addressing and mitigating the constraints.
+Following the retirement of two professional staff members in 2019, the Boar hired three new members of the professional staff in FY 2020.
 MG-3: The Board will maintain and enhance effective communications among Board members who are geographically dispersed.
-The Board will also facilitate communication between the Board members and the senior professional staff members who support the Board's technical and scientific review of DOE activities from the Board offices in Arlington, Virginia.
-In FY 2019, the Board continued to use an electronic drop box to facilitate Board member access to source materials, information write-ups by professional staff, and draft Board documents.
-The Board continued to hold monthly teleconferences.
+The Board will also facilitate communication between the Board members and the professional staff members who support the Board's technical and scientific review of DOE activities from the Board offices in Arlington, Virginia.
+In FY 2020, the Board continued to use an electronic drop box to facilitate Board member access to source materials, information write-ups by professional staff, and draft Board documents.
+The Board continued to hold monthly teleconferences, moving to video teleconferencing as telework became the norm.
 MG-4: The Board will continue webcasting its meetings and making available archived video recordings of the webcasts on its website.
-In FY 2019, the Board continued to webcast its public meetings.
-Webcasts are archived and are available on the Board's website at www.nwtrb.gov .
-MG-5: The Board will continue to conduct its ongoing reviews in the most cost-effective means possible.
-The Board reduces costs and increases public participation by holding meetings near DOE facilities.
-In FY 2019, meetings were held in Albuquerque, NM, near Sandia National Laboratories and in Burlingame, CA, near the Lawrence Berkeley National Laboratory.
-The Board continues to reduce the number of printed reports by making them available on its website.
-Internal documents are coordinated electronically, and the staff will continue transitioning to electronic records.
+In November 2019, the Board webcast its public meeting, in line with its recent practice, and archived the recording of the meeting on the Board's website at www.nwtrb.gov .
+In July 2020, the Board held its first virtual public meeting as it continued its work, despite the challenges brought on by COVID- 19.